 Making a hot cup of coffee to kick-start your day only requires three things: ground coffee, a mug, and hot water.
-Filters and fancy equipment can be nice to have and change the coffee-making experience but aren’t strictly necessary.
-As long as you have ground coffee and hot water, you’re good to go, and how you heat that water doesn’t matter much…or does it?
+Filters and fancy equipment can be nice to have and change the coffee-making experience but are not strictly necessary.
+As long as you have ground coffee and hot water, you are good to go, and how you heat that water doesn’t matter much…or does it?
 If you’re looking to save time and make coffee in the microwave, you might have heard that heating water in the microwave isn’t the best option for making coffee.

 This article will explore how to make coffee in the microwave and discuss an important issue related to heating water in the microwave.